Methods for Purchase

 If you are just after capital growth and not concerned as much about rent and deductions you should look to purchase a residential property.
 You can hold it debt free for as long as you need and sell it later at a profit.
 Even better if you outright purchase a growth property inside a SMSF you can sell it down the track when your SMSF is in pension phase and pay NO capital gains tax.
 A pretty attractive proposition if you have enough super to purchase a property outright using a SMSF.

-If you are after rent return then commercial is the way to go.
+If you are after rent return then commercial property is the way to go.
 Again, outright purchase is attractive as you collect all the rent - however maybe look to buy using a company structure or a SMSF as they can help you pay less tax on the income from the property which will be particularly beneficial if you have a strong long term tenant and CPI increases in the rent each year.

 2. Gearing into a purchase

 So you don’t have a stockpile of cash to purchase a property outright.
-Like everyone else you probably will need to borrow money from the banks to purchase an investment property.
+Like many you probably will need to borrow money from the banks to purchase an investment property.
 Using borrowed money is called ‘gearing’.
 Most people have heard of ‘negative gearing’ because it is the most often used form of gearing into property- it basically describes an investment where you have borrowed money for the purchase and where the outgoings are not met in full with the rent, hence the ‘negative’ tag.
 The common myths around negative gearing are that

 (a) You can only be negatively geared into property